8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ## Animating a Canvas
 The area that you draw on a Canvas is called a `frame`.
 A frame is a completely independent drawing surface with the same dimensions as the Pixel grid.
-Canvases can have multiple frames, and if multiple frames are set, the Canvas will cycle through each one on refresh.
-This lets you use custom drawn animations in addition to the [built-in Section animations](animation.md).
+Canvases can have multiple frames, and if multiple frames are set, the Canvas will cycle through each one on each refresh.
+This lets you create and control animated images in a manner similar to [Section Animations](animation.md).

-**Note:** The frame cycle rate is the same as the Maestro's refresh rate.
+**Note:** The time between frames is the same as the Maestro's refresh rate.

 You can specify the number of frames in `Section::set_canvas()`.
 Omitting this value defaults to a single frame.
 You can also change the number of frames in an existing Canvas using `set_num_frames()`, but bear in mind this will delete the current frame set.

 ### Switching Frames
 When using one of the `draw()` methods (detailed under [Drawing Shapes](#drawing-shapes)), drawing occurs on the current active frame, which you can find using `get_current_frame_index()`.
-Using `set_current_frame_index()` changes the active frame to the specified frame, causing the Canvas to render that frame instead.
-This also changes the target frame for any `draw()` actions.
+Using `set_current_frame_index()` changes the active frame to the specified frame, causing any new actions to modify that frame instead.
 You can also quickly jump between frames using `next_frame()`, which jumps to the next available frame (or the first frame if you're currently on the last frame).

 ## Drawing Shapes
-The Canvas class provides several `draw()` methods for drawing various shapes, elements, and patterns.
-For each shape you must specify where it will appear on the grid (as x and y coordinates) and any extra parameters that the shape requires.
+The Canvas class provides several `draw()` methods for drawing various shapes and patterns.
+For each shape, specify its starting point on the grid (as x and y coordinates) and any extra parameters that the shape requires.

-**Note:** When calling a draw method on a ColorCanvas, you will also need to pass the Color you want to use to draw the shape.
+**Note:** When calling a draw method on a ColorCanvas, you will also need to pass the color that you want to draw the shape in.

 The Canvas uses a Cartesian coordinate system.
 The origin (0, 0) is at the top-left corner of the Section, with increasing values moving to the right and down.
 For an example of drawing various shapes, see the [CanvasDemo](../gui/demo/canvasdemo.cpp).

 ### Drawing Lines
 The `draw_line` method lets you draw a line from one point to another.
 Enter the coordinate where the line starts and the coordinate where the line ends.